ArtifexSoftware/MuPDF.NET/docs/api/page.rst

       Recolor specific page of PDF with specific color mode.

       :arg int colorNum: the number of colorspace, which means bytes of pixel.
 "GRAY" = `1`, "RGB" = `3`, "CMYK" = `4`.
-      :arg string colorSpaceName: the name of the colorspace, ""GRAY", "RGB", "CMYK".
+      :arg string colorSpaceName: the name of the colorspace, "GRAY", "RGB", "CMYK".

    .. index::
       pair: xref; DeleteImage